 Once you nail down the source of your worries, you can make life changes that get to the root of the problem and prevent stress from building up in the first place.
 For example, the difficulty balancing academics and personal time is a common source of stress for students.
 If time management is your biggest concern, you could try making a detailed schedule that lays out time for classes, studying, meals, exercise, and other activities you enjoy minute by minute for each upcoming week.
 Another option would be to set aside one of your commitments for a while to free up space in your schedule.
 Is there an activity that you can take a break from or a way to reduce your course load in the future?
 Taking control of your schedule may require some tough choices, but in return, hopefully you'll feel more at ease throughout the day.
-For more information, if you are a Columbia student, the Stressbusters Support Network might prove a helpful resource guide.
+For more information, if you are a Columbia student, the Stressbusters Links to Success might prove a helpful resource guide.
 In particular, check out the academics section.

 Setting high academic standards is something to be proud of, but all studying and no personal time may quickly leave you burnt out.
 By taking time out to relax and addressing the real source of your stress, you'll "wind up" happier and more productive in the long run!